-Directions before sexual activity – Using the stick applicator, apply a very small amount of crème, enough to lightly coat the scrotum area, approximately three (3) hours prior to anticipated sexual activity.
+Directions before sexual activity – Using the stick applicator for the .47 oz or 2.5 oz containers, apply a very small amount of crème, enough to lightly coat the scrotum area, approximately three (3) hours prior to anticipated sexual activity.
+When using the 4 oz jar, apply with hand or applicator.
 For added benefit, begin using the product a few times in advance of your test drive.
 Formulated without synthetic chemicals or petroleum – safe for sexual partner.

 Ingredients: *Coconut Oil (Cocos nucifera), Beeswax (Cera flava), *First Pressed Extra Virgin Olive Oil (Olea europaea), Shea Butter Sustainable (Butyrospermum parkii), *Olive Leaf (Oleae europaea), *Castor Oil (Ricinus communis), *Coriander Seed (Coriandrum sativum), *Cocoa Butter (Theobroma cacao), *Sweet Almond Oil (Prunus amygdalus dulcis), *Kelp (Laminaria digitata), *Arrowroot (Maranta arundinacea), *Tapioca (Cassava derived), Magnesium, *Ginseng (Panax quinquefolius), *Cinnamon Bark (Cinnamomum verum), Herbalix™ Organic Preservative, Essential Oils of Peppermint (Mentha x piperita), *Rosewood (Aniba rosaeodora), White Birch (Betula Nigra), *Clove (Syzygium aromaticum), *Lemongrass (Cymbopogon flexuosus), *Rosemary (Rosmarinus officinalis) and Sandalwood (Santalum album) * Certified Organic